adam-gomulka/class_long_range/README.md

 notebooks/LongRange_tests.ipynb is a notebook in which I perform most of the comparisions with the mentioned article.

-The stuff below is the usual CLASS readme.
+The stuff below is the usual CLASS readme with installation instructions.

 CLASS: Cosmic Linear Anisotropy Solving System